-The monthly results are somewhat different.
-For point forecast accuracy, the results follow a U-shaped function and the best accuracy is achieved with $K=4$.
-Further increasing the maximum order does not offer better average accuracy.
-Decreasing the maximum order to $K=3$ or $K=2$ results in very small accuracy deterioration.
-The uncertainty results (MSIS) show that best performance is achieved for $K=2$ with the uncertainty estimation progressively decreasing as $K$ increases.
-Similarly to yearly and quarterly data, large models do not come with increased forecasting performance, possibly as result of the inability of information criteria to properly penalize for over-fitting.
+Next, we consider the ARIMA results, in which the various pools of models are defined with regard to the maximum order allowed.
+As discussed in \ref{sec:pools_arima}, we considered pools of models with maximum orders between 1 and 8.
+For point forecast accuracy, the results follow a U-shaped function, and the best accuracy is achieved with $K=4$.
+Increasing the maximum order does not improve average accuracy, but decreasing the maximum order to $K=3$ or $K=2$ lowers accuracy slightly.
+The uncertainty results (MSIS) show best performance is achieved for $K=2$, with the uncertainty estimation progressively decreasing as $K$ increases.
+Large models do not gain forecasting performance, possibly because information criteria cannot properly penalize for overfitting.

-Overall, we can see that better performance in the ARIMA family of models is not necessarily correlated with an increase on the maximum order of the candidate models.
+Overall, better performance in the ARIMA family of models is not necessarily correlated with an increase in the maximum order of the candidate models.
 In fact, allowing for large models leads to poor average performance.
-This is especially true for the yearly and quarterly frequencies.
-Moreover, the computational cost is also considerably increased: A maximum order of $K=8$ is 15, 429, and 1454 times slower compared to $K=2$ for the yearly, quarterly, and monthly frequency respectively.
-If we were to select a single $K$ across all frequencies, then $K=2$ could be considered to offer a good balance in terms of accuracy and cost.
+Moreover, the computational cost is also considerably increased: A maximum order of $K=8$ is 300 times slower compared with $K=3$.

-Comparing the results of Tables \ref{tab:resultsmainexpsmoothing} and \ref{tab:resultsmainArima}, we observe that the two families of models end in comparable accuracy (MASE), with exponential smoothing being better in the lower frequencies and ARIMA being better in higher frequencies.
-There is, however, a more considerable difference with regards to the uncertainty estimation performance.
-The best performing exponential smoothing pools significantly outperform ARIMA pools, achieving better MSIS scores.
-Finally, the reduced exponential smoothing pool is computationally faster than the ARIMA pools with $K=1$, 2, and 3 for the yearly, quarterly, and monthly series, respectively.
+Comparing the results in Tables \ref{tab:resultsmainexpsmoothing} and \ref{tab:resultsmainArima} shows ARIMA's forecasts are more accurate.
+ARIMA, however, performs worse in estimating uncertainty.
+The best-performing exponential smoothing pools significantly outperform ARIMA pools, achieving better MSIS scores.
+Lastly, the reduced exponential smoothing pool is computationally faster than the ARIMA pools for $K>2$.